python-control/python-control/doc/stochastic.rst

   tau, Rtau = ct.correlation(timepts, X[, Y])

-The signal `X` (and `Y`, if present) represents a continuous or discrete time signal sampled at regularly spaced times `timepts`.
+The signal `X` (and `Y`, if present) represents a continuous or discrete-time signal sampled at regularly spaced times `timepts`.
 The return value provides the correlation :math:`R_\tau` between :math:`X(t+\tau)` and :math:`X(t)` at a set of time offsets :math:`\tau` (determined based on the spacing of entries in the